Sign Up for the Utah Snow and Avalanche Workshop (USAW) on December 7th!

 Max Forgensi

-Issued by Max Forgensi for
+Issued by Max Forgensi on

-Tuesday, January 15, 2013
+Tuesday morning, January 15, 2013

 The Bottom Line for Wednesday will be an Avalanche Danger of Moderate on slopes with freshly deposited wind slabs and shady aspects that hold persistent slabs at or near tree-line locations.